-Alabama residents age 60 and over that meet admission requirements are eligible for this program.
-This scholarship provides tuition for college credit courses on a space available basis.
-Fees are not covered by the scholarship.
+Any student meeting institutional admission requirements who is 60 years of age or older is eligible for the Senior Adult Scholarship Program, which covers tuition only.
+This scholarship an be used for transitional and credit courses.
+Scholarships are limited based on availability of space.
 Applicants that wish to enroll using this scholarship must register for classes on the last published date of registration so that space availability may be determined.